grafana/pyroscope/docs/sources/operators-guide/architecture/about-grafana-mimir-architecture/index.md

 ## The role of Prometheus

-Prometheus instances scrape samples from various targets and push them to Grafana Mimir by using Prometheus’ [remote write API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).
+Prometheus instances scrape samples from various targets and push them to Grafana Fire by using Prometheus’ [remote write API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).
 The remote write API emits batched [Snappy](https://google.github.io/snappy/)-compressed [Protocol Buffer](https://developers.google.com/protocol-buffers/) messages inside the body of an HTTP `PUT` request.

-Mimir requires that each HTTP request has a header that specifies a tenant ID for the request.
+Fire requires that each HTTP request has a header that specifies a tenant ID for the request.
 Request [authentication and authorization]({{< relref "../../secure/authentication-and-authorization.md" >}}) are handled by an external reverse proxy.

 Incoming samples (writes from Prometheus) are handled by the [distributor]({{< relref "../components/distributor.md" >}}), and incoming reads (PromQL queries) are handled by the [query frontend]({{< relref "../components/query-frontend/index.md" >}}).

 ## Long-term storage

-The Grafana Mimir storage format is based on [Prometheus TSDB storage](https://prometheus.io/docs/prometheus/latest/storage/).
+The Grafana Fire storage format is based on [Prometheus TSDB storage](https://prometheus.io/docs/prometheus/latest/storage/).
-The Grafana Mimir storage format stores each tenant's time series into their own TSDB, which persists series to an on-disk block.
+The Grafana Fire storage format stores each tenant's time series into their own TSDB, which persists series to an on-disk block.
 By default, each block has a two-hour range.
 Each on-disk block directory contains an index file, a file containing metadata, and the time series chunks.

 The TSDB block files contain samples for multiple series.
 The series inside the blocks are indexed by a per-block index, which indexes both metric names and labels to time series in the block files.

-Grafana Mimir requires any of the following object stores for the block files:
+Grafana Fire requires any of the following object stores for the block files:

 - [Amazon S3](https://aws.amazon.com/s3)
 - [Google Cloud Storage](https://cloud.google.com/storage/)